Directed by Russell Mulcahy

 So here's a question: of the small movement of Batman knock-offs produced throughout the first half of the 1990s, which is the most openly desperate?
 It seems like it couldn't be anything besides Dick Tracy, which, in every respect but hairsplitting (namely, the specific way it approaches a comic aesthetic), comes off damn near a Batman clone; but since every element of its production timeline contradicts this supposition, I suppose its apparent desperation doesn't "count."
 Is it The Rocketeer, then?
 Though it's plainly adjacent, and probably wouldn't have existed without Batman, it's too sunny, too optimistic, and too good-time-at-the-movies-fun to be considered a copy rather than just a genre-mate.
 Is it The Phantom?
 That movie's more interested in knocking off Indiana Jones.

-The Shadow was the only one of the mini-Batmen that really wants you compare it to Batman directly, and somebody must have vainly hoped that it would indeed replicate Batman's landmark success.
+The Shadow, though, was the only one of the mini-Batmen that really wants you compare it to Batman directly, and somebody must have vainly hoped that it would indeed replicate Batman's landmark success.
 Why anybody harbored this belief, I can't say: Walter Gibson's pulp magazine hero bears a recognizable name, but only barely, and by 1994 the Shadow could claim precious little mindshare, with nothing like the popularity of Batman's TV show or the critical reputation of The Dark Knight Returns, nor even anything like Tracy's or the Phantom's continued perseverance in newspapers.
 Over the previous two decades, The Shadow had managed little more than a couple of very-small-time comics.
 The last time the Shadow had been in any motion picture had been nearly two generations earlier, in a repackaged 1958 television pilot; perhaps the last time the Shadow had been in anything like a major motion picture was a generation before that, in an eponymous 1940 serial.
 Producer Martin Bregman had been trying to make a movie out of him since 1982, but this amounted to a runaround until Batman hit big.
 That's when The Shadow began in earnest, gifted with a significant budget and some of the most talented artists a superhero movie had so far been blessed with—though its director was not necessarily one of them.

 Sam Raimi had been attached, but this never quite clicked; it's where 1990's Darkman came from, effectively a consolation prize offered Raimi by Universal when they didn't see him delivering a hit.
 For unknown, perhaps unknowable reasons, the man they thought could was Russell Mulcahy, whose entire feature directorial career had consisted (and still consists) almost exclusively of financial flops.
 The closest he'd gotten to a "hit" had been Ricochet, which at least made money; the closest to a phenomenon had been Highlander, but only in the sense that a lot of people had caught up with Highlander on home video, and it was agreeable enough to spawn sequels, notably Highlander II, one of the great calamities—which Mulcahy had also directed.
 They gave him $40 million anyway to film the tenth or twentieth Shadow script, which, when it finally came time to make it, bore the sole credit of David Koepp.